-You don’t need to do anything with the Marketplace during Open Enrollment.
+If I have Medicare, do I need to do anything with the Marketplace during Medicare's Open Enrollment?

-Medicare Open Enrollment (October 15–December 7) is the time when all people with Medicare are encouraged to review their current health and prescription drug coverage.
-This includes any changes in costs, coverage, and benefits that will take effect next year.
-If you want to change your coverage for next year, this is the time to do it.
-If you’re satisfied that your current coverage will continue to meet your needs for next year, you don’t need to do anything.
+During the Medicare Open Enrollment Period (October 15–December 7), you can review your current Medicare health and prescription drug coverage to see if it still meets your needs.
+Take a look at any cost, coverage, and benefit changes that'll take effect next year.
+If you want to change your coverage for next year, do so during this time.
+If you feel your current coverage will continue to meet your needs for next year, you don’t need to do anything.

-If you have Medicare, make sure that you’re reviewing Medicare plans and not Marketplace options.
-To review Medicare plans, use the Plan Finder.
+If you have Medicare, make sure that you’re reviewing Medicare plans, not Marketplace ones.

 What if I already have Medicare, and someone tries to sell me a Marketplace plan?